 Other signs in women include:

-The last group I want to talk about when it comes to spotting steroid users is athletes.
+The last group we will discuss when it comes to spotting steroid users is athletes.

 Athletes can be one of the most difficult groups of people to detect because of the many impressive physiques found in professional sports.

 In most cases we judge professional athletes on whether or not they pass “the eyeball test.”
 Meaning do they look like their physiques have changed over the years?

 A famous example of an athlete failing the eyeball test while passing all of the required drug testing is Juan Manuel Marquez before his famous knockout win over Manny Pacquiao in their fourth fight.

 Marquez showed up for the press requirements before the fight and at the weigh ins looking markedly more muscular at the age of 38 years old.

 Marquez had fought to a draw and lost to pacquiao twice before the fourth fight but ended up scoring one of boxing’s most iconic knockouts of the last decade in this fight.

 The eyeball test does not always tell the whole story though as you will often see athletes whose physiques are not impressive like Orlando Magic forward Rashard Lewis who was suspended for failing a test for performance enhancing drugs.

 Another example is of Manny Ramirez the former Boston Red Sox slugger who never had an imposing physique before or after his drug test failure.

 It makes sense that extremely competitive people who have millions of dollars on the line may be tempted to try steroids or performance enhancing drugs.